42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 $ sudo systemctl restart ssh
 ```

+If you want to generaye your public & private keys you can use the command `ssh-keygen`.\
 Let’s not forget to tell our firewall to authorize the 4242 port connection!
 We might also have to delete a new rule about Port 22 which was added automatically with OpenSSH’s installation.
 * Port Forwarding in VirtualBox:\
 	Before we can connect to the virtual machine from another computer via SSH, we have to make a little adjustment in VirtualBox.
 Indeed, the connection will be refused until we forward the host port to the VM port.\